brainrake/glossary/glossary.md

 The mapping from a name to the thing it refers to.

 To "bind something to a name" means "to attach a name to something".
-Like putting a name tag on it.
+Like putting a post-it note with a name on it.

-We usually bind expressions (including functions) and their types to names so we can use them later by name, without having to type them again and again.
+We usually bind values (including functions) and their types to names so we can use them later by name, without having to type them again and again.

 A binding (a variable definition) is used to extend a (static and dynamic) environment.
 Later, when we use the name, the (static) type and (dynamic) value bound to the name can be looked up in the environment.